MarcusRichardson/Magnetic-Switch-Keyboards/README.md

-# The Rise of the Magnetic Keyboard: What You Need to Know
+# Magnetic Keyboards: with Adjustable Actuation

 **Magnetic keyboards**, often built with Hall Effect switches, are becoming increasingly popular among gamers and enthusiasts.
 Unlike traditional mechanical or optical keyboards, magnetic keyboards use a magnetic field to detect keystrokes.
 This allows for advanced features like **adjustable actuation** and **Rapid Trigger**, making them ideal for competitive gaming and ultra-fast inputs.